Ajay84sia/Attryb_Assignment/README.md

-BUYC - Old & New Car Marketplace
+BUYC - Second hand Car Marketplace

 ## 🏷️ What is BUYC?